The Green New Deal and How It Boosts the Economy

 At least 100 million people would die from increased heat waves, drought, and infectious diseases.
-The heat would also kill off 90 percent of the world's coral reefs.
+The heat would also kill off 90% of the world's coral reefs.

-Since the 1880s, the earth’s average temperature has risen 2.1 Fahrenheit.
+Since the 1880s, the earth’s average temperature has risen around 2.1 Fahrenheit.
 That's 1.2 degrees Celsius.
-Warming is occurring at a faster rate than at any other time in the Earth's history.
+Warming is occurring at a faster rate than at any other time in the Earth's recorded history.

-Representative Alexandria Ocasio-Cortez, D-NY, made the New Green Deal a cornerstone of her 2018 campaign.
-She said, “This is going to be the New Deal, the Great Society, the moon shot, the civil-rights movement of our generation."
+Ocasio-Cortez made the New Green Deal a cornerstone of her 2018 campaign.
+At a town hall, she said, “This is going to be the New Deal, the Great Society, the moon shot, the civil-rights movement of our generation."

-The Green New Deal was first introduced in the 2016 presidential election by Jill Stein, the candidate for the Green Party.
-It committed to 100 percent renewable energy by 2030, costing $200 billion.
+The Green New Deal was first introduced in 2016 by Jill Stein, the candidate for the Green Party.
+It committed to 100% renewable energy by 2030, costing $200 billion per year.
 It would create a Renewable Energy Administration to create up to 20 million new green-centered jobs.
 That would cost $400 billion a year.
 It also included free education through college.

 It paid for these programs in three ways.
-First, by cutting the defense budget by 50 percent.
-Total U.S. military spending is $890 billion a year.
+First, by cutting the defense budget by 50%.
+Estimated U.S. military spending is $934 billion for 2021.
 Second, it advocates a $60 per ton carbon fee, generating $360 billion a year.
 More progressive taxation on the super wealthy would raise $130 billion annually.
-It proposes a 70 percent tax on income above $10 million.

 The research group Data for Progress also outlines a Green New Deal.
 It is broad in scope yet detailed.
 It includes clean air and water, reforestation and wetlands restoration, and zero waste by 2040.
 It would create 10 million new private and public sector jobs.
 Its research shows that most Americans support the Green New Deal's jobs program.